var512/userscripts/README.md

 My personal [userscripts](https://en.wikipedia.org/wiki/Userscript).
 Install from [OpenUserJS](https://openuserjs.org/users/var512) or [GreasyFork](https://greasyfork.org/users/222767-var512).

+*They are very opinionated and made to fit my personal workflow (JavaScript disabled, no active session or cookies).*

 🔁 Loop video files
 ------
 Sets the loop attribute when viewing video files in their own window/tab.
 Certain userscript extensions requires `document-start` to work.